mit212/lab1_2024/README.md

 #### X.1.1 Motor Position Control

 We have provided code that performs basic motor position control with PID.
 We first want you to get familiar with this code.
 1. Open `motor_position_control.cpp` and read its contents.
+2. Plug in the power supply output to the motor driver input.
-2. Upload and run `motor_position_control.cpp`.
+3. Upload and run `motor_position_control.cpp`.
 You should see the wheel cycle back and forth.

 #### X.1.2 Wiring up the Joystick